Chapter 14

 [19] We know that we are children of God, and that the whole world is under the control of the evil one."

 Now when our prayer is answered and Jesus returns, we, the children of God, those that belong to Him will have attained the goal of our faith.
-Specifically, we will be given our new bodies and will spend eternity with our Lord and God in a place that is called the new Jerusalem.
-To help us in this area of our prayer let us read the following excerpt of what it will be like in those days,
+Specifically, we will be given our new bodies and will spend eternity with our Lord and God in a place that is called the New Jerusalem.
+To read what it will be like in those days let us read from,

 Revelation 21:1-5